kloklo90/Web-test/README.md

 ## List of tools
 Visual Studio IDE
 With Live Sass compiler
+Running http-server to create a local server to enable use of fetch on local json file

 ## Anything you want to tell us?
 - Assumptions?